davirpp/Sudoku-Solver/README.md

 # Sudoku-Solver
-A Sudoku solver using recursive function with python
+A Sudoku solver using recursive function with Python

 Obs.: Inspired by Professor Thorsten Altenkirch